HL7NZ/nhi/input/pagecontent/usecases.md

      1. Receive a notification of patient record change e.g. death of patient.
      2. Find patient in the local system.
      3. Get the patient’s details from the NHI **(Get Patient).**
-     4. Compare local with NHI and update as required **(update NHI).**
+     4. Compare local with NHI and update as required **(Update Patient).**

 #### Scenario 4: Provider notices a discrepancy between local and NHI record, but does not have update access.

   * Steps involved:
      1. Find patient in local system.
-     2. Read the patients file from the NHI **(NHI FHIR interaction GET).**
+     2. Read the patients file from the NHI **(Get Patient).**
      3. Confirm the record belongs on the patient.
      4. Notice discrepancy between local and NHI record.
-     5. Ring or email Ministry of Health contact centre so discrepancy can be updated.
+     5. Ring or email Te Whatu Ora contact centre so discrepancy can be updated.

 #### Scenario 5: Validate NHI number.